spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/audit-logs.md

 tags: ["edge"]
 ---

-On any operational Edge host, many services write events, logs, and any other applicable audit log to the `/var/log/stylus-audit.log` file.
+On any operational Edge host, many services write events, logs, and any other applicable audit logs to the `/var/log/stylus-audit.log` file.
 If you have application workloads on your cluster, you can also configure them to write audit logs to the same file.
 This allows you to keep all audit logs in a single location for easy management and retrieval.
 Audit logs written to the `/var/log/stylus-audit.log` file can be downloaded from Local UI.